LLNL/axom/src/axom/slic/docs/sphinx/sections/appendix.rst

 .. warning::

-   This macro will log messages only when the `Axom Toolkit`_ is configured and built with debug symbols.
+   This macro will log messages only when Axom is configured and built with ``AXOM_DEBUG``.
 Consult the `Axom Quick Start Guide`_ for more information.

 SLIC_DEBUG_IF